calvinhoang203/Analysis-of-Amazon-Sales-Trend/README.md

 1/ Describe the information that the dataset gives

-2/ What are the top-rated products based on user ratings?
+2/ What are the top-rated products based on the number of ratings?

 3/ Which category has the highest number of products?

-4/ What are the most popular products in each category based on the number of reviews?
+4/ What are the top 5 most popular products in each category based on the number of reviews?

 5/ Are there certain products or categories that consistently receive positive or negative reviews?